Written by on . Last updated June 8th, 2026.

 Roughly 22 million people exposed to shaking

-Strong shaking and probably light damage may have been experienced by an estimated 41,790 people.
-At VI, it is the highest MMI level this earthquake has caused.
+The highest earthquake impact level for this earthquake is VI, which corresponds with strong shaking and probably light damage.
+Roughly 41,790 people are expected to be exposed to this level.
 The majority of people (roughly 11 million) live in an area exposed to level III, where weak shaking and probably no damage is expected.

 People in 2 countries have been exposed to shaking.
-In Myanmar , around 22 million people, with impact levels up to VI (strong shaking, probably light damage).
+Roughly 22 million people were exposed to shaking in Myanmar , with level VI (strong shaking, probably light damage) as the highest recorded.
 Shaking was experienced by inhabitants of Thailand too.

 People MMI Level Shaking Damage